astronomer/docs/astro/cli/astro-organization-switch.md

 ## Usage

 Run `astro organization switch <organization-id>` to switch between Organizations.
-In the Astro CLI, you can first run `astro organization list` to see a list of Organizations you can access and their IDs.
+In the Astro CLI, you can first run `astro organization list` to see a list of Organizations that you can access and their IDs.

 ## Related Commands